Rohitha21032003/mern-real-estate/README.md

 Welcome to the Real Estate Listing Platform!
 This web application allows users to browse, list, and manage properties with features such as search, filtering, and detailed property views.

+## Live Demo
+You can access the application at: [https://mern-real-estate-rohitha.onrender.com/](https://mern-real-estate-rohitha.onrender.com/)

 ## 🚀 Features

 - 🏘️ **View Listings:** Browse properties with images, descriptions, and prices.